-Once you have carefully considered what your resolutions actually involve, it’s time to accomplish them.
+Once you have carefully considered what your New Year’s Resolutions actually involve, it’s time to accomplish them.
 Alexander Heyne referred to two particularly interesting points when it comes to reaching these goals: triggers and snowballs.

 “Each habit first needs a trigger”